keb101/Effect-of-Environmental-Factors-on-Health-Outcomes/README.md

 </p>

-## 7. Conclusion
+## 7. Insights

-None of the models used in this research were good predictors of any of the health outcomes.
+Likely reasons that none of the models used in this research were good predictors of any of the health outcomes:

-Likely reasons:
 + The health outcome data used were self-reported.
 + While certain environmental factors are known to increase one’s chances for certain diseases, there is a time factor.
 Comparing health and environmental data from the same year and geographical area intuitively makes sense, but it does not consider the environment in which the people were over time prior to getting the diseases.